How To Paint Faux Terracotta Pumpkins

 I even mixed the two different paint colors (the lighter and the darker color) unevenly with the baking soda and just brushed it on. (see the small mixing bowl in the photo below?)

-In the next photo, the pumpkins are still wet.
+In the next photo, the faux pumpkins are still wet.
 When they are dry, they have a dull chalky, and stone-like finish.
 I love the uneven, chunky, and textured finish.

 The finished pumpkin doesn’t look nearly as textured as the wet one which you can see in the finished photos.